GlobeMindAI/GlobeMindAI.github.io/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
+      - title: 👋 Welcome to the GlobeMind AI!
-        content: Take a look at what we're working on...
+        content: We are aiming at next generation of smart earth science.
         align: center
         background:
           image: